OH Consultant

 Premature or uncontrolled structural collapse during element removalHIGH

-Respirable crystalline silica dust from concrete and masonry cuttingHIGH
+Respirable crystalline silica (RCS) from concrete cutting, jackhammering and brick breakingHIGH

 Control measures